jcf1/procedural-slide-puzzle/README.md

 Written in Javascript and React.

-Thanks for haing a look.
+Thanks for having a look.
 Have a good day :)